Mineralogy Certification Course

 Formula: CaMg[Si2O6] - CaFe2+[Si2O6]

-The diopside-hedenbergite series is another representative of the pyroxene group.
-Diopside is more known as it can occur in vibrant green color and gem quality and is used as a gemstone.
+The diopside-hedenbergite series belongs to the pyroxene group.
+Diopside is more well-known than hedenbergite because it can occur in vibrant green colors and may be used as a gemstone.
 In contrast, hedenbergite occurs in darker colors with lower luster and transparency because of the presence of Fe.

-Like other pyroxenes, their distinguishing feature from amphiboles are angles of cleavage planes 87° and 93°.
+Like other pyroxenes, their cleavage planes intersect at 87° and 93° angles.

 Mineral property | Diopside-Hedenbergitecharacteristics |